 - First, open Command Prompt by pressing the Win key + R keyboard combination and entering ‘cmd‘ in the Prompt.

 - Next, input ‘java -version’ in the Command Prompt and press Enter.
 It will then provide further details on your Java version as below.

 - The current version of Java is Version 8 Update 131.
 If you don’t have Java or the most up-to-date version, you can add Version 8 to Windows by pressing the Free Java Download button on this website page.

 - Run through the Java setup wizard below to add Java 8 to Windows.
 Then, open your browser to verify that Java is working.

-- With the latest version of Java you can now run Jar files.
-Open File Explorer and the folder that includes the file you need to run.
+- With the latest version of Java, you can now run Jar files.
+Open the File Explorer and the folder that includes the file you need to run.

 - You should right-click the Jar file and select Open with from the context menu.

 - Click Choose another app and then select to open it with Java(TM) Platform SE binary.

 - Click the Always use this app to open Jar files check box.

 - Press the OK button to close the menu.